 Development levies paid by the developer

 When people develop land for any use, they often contribute to or cause the need for new or upgraded infrastructure.
-Development contributions are payments or works-in-kind towards the provision of infrastructure made by the developer on the basis of a set criteria.
+Infrastructure contributions are payments or works-in-kind towards the provision of infrastructure made by the developer on the basis of a set criteria.
 Generally they pay for council infrastructure such as a community facility, local road or the upgrade of a park.
-The system is currently being simplified.
+For more information, refer to Infrastructure contributions.

-The Growth Area Infrastructure Contribution (GAIC) began operation on 1 July 2010 and applies to growth area land brought into the Urban Growth Boundary in 2005-06 or subsequently which is zoned for urban development.
+The GAIC began operation on 1 July 2010 and applies to growth area land brought into the Urban Growth Boundary (UGB) in 2005-06 or subsequently which is zoned for urban development.
 It is also paid by developers based on a set of criteria.